VCCT-PROG2A-2025-G1/St10438312_PROG6221_PoE_v3/README.md

 Managing Tasks

-Complete Tasks: Click the green checkmark ✓
-Delete Tasks: Click the red X to remove
+Complete Tasks: Click the green checkmark to mark as complete Delete Tasks: Click the red X to remove tasks

 Quiz System